What is Corporate Governance? Definition, Principles & Importance

 The Bottom Line

-Corporate governance in India is about the rules and practices that guide how a company operates, from managing risks and executive pay to making ethical decisions and addressing environmental impact.
-Good governance keeps a company on track and out of legal or financial trouble, while poor governance can lead to scandals or even bankruptcy.
-It depends on a clear separation between management and the Board, strong CEO-Board collaboration, and independent directors who provide objective oversight.
+Corporate governance is the foundational framework that guides how a company operates, manages risks, determines executive pay, and addresses its ethical and environmental responsibilities.
+Good governance keeps a company on track, protecting it from legal and financial trouble, while poor governance can lead to scandals and bankruptcy.
+Finally, effective governance depends on a clear separation between management and the board, strong CEO-board collaboration, and independent directors who provide objective oversight.

 For anyone looking to lead with confidence and implement these practices effectively, enrolling in a CFO course provides the knowledge and skills to make it happen.